On the Robustness of Second-Price Auctions in Prior-Independent Mechanism Design: Minimax Optimal Mechanism and Performance: General Insights

 \begin{corollary} We have $\lim_{n \to \infty} n r_{n}^* = c$ where $c \approx 0.434818$ is a solution to $e^{-c} - \int_{1}^{\infty} \frac{e^{-cx}}{x} dx = 0$.
 The regret $R_{n}(\Phi_{n}^*,F_{n}^*)$ converges to a constant $e^{-c} - \int_{0}^{1} e^{-c/v} dv \approx 0.281494$.
 Furthermore, the optimal mechanism $\Phi_{n}^*$ converges in distribution to $\Phi_{\infty}^*$ given by

 \end{corollary}

 It might seem surprising at first that increasing competition in a setting with bounded i.i.d.~valuations does not lead to a vanishing regret as competition increases.
-However, it is important to note the following: i.) the benchmark in the regret is the best revenues one could obtain without information asymmetry and ii.)
-Nature can select a distribution that indirectly limits the ``effective" competition when $n$ is large.
+However, it is important to note the following: $i.)$ Nature can select a distribution that indirectly limits the ``effective" competition when $n$ is large and $ii.)$ the benchmark in the regret is the best revenues one could obtain without information asymmetry.
 Indeed, in the present framework, Nature selects a distribution that depends on $n$.
-It is possible to show that, asymptotically, the worst-case distribution associated with the saddle point puts mass of order $\Theta(1/n)$ at 1, and significant mass around zero.
+It is possible to show that asymptotically the distribution associated with the saddle point puts mass of order $\Theta(1/n)$ at 1, and significant mass around zero.
 For large $n$, under the optimal mechanism, the fundamental contribution to regret under the worst-case distribution is as follows: with high probability, there is at most one agent that has a valuation significantly different from zero, so the mechanism cannot use other agents as a competitive benchmark.
 In other words, the choice of the worst-case distribution negates a large part of the effect of competition.
 A related phenomenon explains the behavior of the worst-case performance under the alternative mechanisms.
+Finally, while the choice of the benchmark impacts the limiting value of regret, the observation that regret does not vanish as the number of buyers increases is robust to the choice of the benchmark.
+For example, in Proposition~\ref{prop:minimax-regret-opt-limit} we show the minimax regret against the second-best benchmark (optimal revenues with knowledge of the distribution of values) is at least $e^{-2} \approx 0.1353$, regardless of the number of buyers.